-the Ta Prohmthe roots of the trees embrace the stone.
-I love this temple of Angkor, where you can almost think you are an explorer, discovering mysterious ruins buried in the jungle ...
+the Ta ProhmThe roots of the trees embrace the stone.
+I love this temple of Angkor, where you can almost take yourself for an explorer, discovering mysterious ruins buried in the jungle...

 When the plant marries the mineral

 Here, the vegetable marries the mineral.
 They became completely inseparable.